chingchenms/llvm/docs/Coroutines.rst

 Avoiding Heap Allocations
 -------------------------

-A particular coroutine usage pattern, which is illustrated by the `main` function in the overview section where a coroutine is created, manipulated and destroyed by the same calling function, is common for generator coroutines and is suitable for allocation elision optimization which avoid dynamic allocation by storing coroutine frame on the caller's frame.
+A particular coroutine usage pattern, which is illustrated by the `main` function in the overview section, where a coroutine is created, manipulated and destroyed by the same calling function, is common for coroutines implementing RAII idiom and is suitable for allocation elision optimization which avoid dynamic allocation by storing the coroutine frame as a static `alloca` in its caller.

-To enable this optimization, we need to mark frame allocation and deallocation calls to allow bypassing them if not needed.
+If a coroutine uses allocation and deallocation functions that are known to LLVM, unused calls to `malloc` and calls to `free` with `null` argument will be removed as dead code.
+However, if custom allocation functions are used, the `coro.alloc` and `coro.free` intrinsics can be used to enable removal of custom allocation and deallocation code when coroutine does not require dynamic allocation of the coroutine frame.

-In the entry block, we will call `coro.elide`_ intrinsic that will return an address of a coroutine frame on the caller's frame when possible and `null` otherwise:
+In the entry block, we will call `coro.alloc`_ intrinsic that will return `null` when dynamic allocation is required, and non-null otherwise:

 .. code-block:: llvm

   entry:
-    %elide = call i8* @llvm.coro.elide()
+    %elide = call i8* @llvm.coro.alloc()
     %0 = icmp ne i8* %elide, null
-    br i1 %0, label %coro.begin, label %coro.alloc
+    br i1 %0, label %coro.begin, label %dyn.alloc

-  coro.alloc:
+  dyn.alloc:
     %frame.size = call i32 @llvm.coro.size()
-    %alloc = call i8* @malloc(i32 %frame.size)
+    %alloc = call i8* @CustomAlloc(i32 %frame.size)
     br label %coro.begin

   coro.begin:
-    %phi = phi i8* [ %elide, %entry ], [ %alloc, %coro.alloc ]
+    %phi = phi i8* [ %elide, %entry ], [ %alloc, %dyn.alloc ]
-    %frame = call i8* @llvm.coro.begin(i8* %phi, i32 0, i8* null, i8* null)
+    %frame = call i8* @llvm.coro.begin(i8* %phi, %elide, i32 0, i8* null, i8* null)

 In the cleanup block, we will make freeing the coroutine frame conditional on `coro.free`_ intrinsic.
 If allocation is elided, `coro.free`_ returns `null`